 Members can retire before Policy benefits are paid.
 NHSBSA has recently changed its rules on the requirement to submit a scheme pays election prior to retirement, and will accept an election after a member has retired, so long as the election is received before the relevant scheme pays deadline for the tax year in question.
-For a mandatory 2019/20 election this is 31 July 2021.
+For a mandatory 2019/20 election this was 31 July 2021.
 For a voluntary 2019/20 election it is 31 March 2022, but late submissions may be accepted at the discretion of NHSBSA).

 Using scheme pays for 2019/20 is a condition if members wish to take advantage of the commitment that has been made for 2019/20.
 The NHSBSA scheme pays election guide sets out more detail on how to make a scheme pays application, including where this is an estimate.

 For those employed secondary care clinicians who have recently retired and submitted an estimated scheme pays application, and those who are retiring during the next few months, it may be that their employer is asked to confirm eligibility after they retire.